The 7 best open source Freshdesk alternatives for 2026

 4. FreeScout

-As the name suggests, FreeScout is a free and lightweight open source help desk.
-It bills itself as a free alternative to tools like Help Scout, with a focus on delivering a simple and efficient shared inbox experience.
+As the name suggests, FreeScout is a lightweight open source help desk.
+It focuses on delivering a simple and efficient shared inbox experience.

 Why it's on the list

-It’s the perfect entry point for small teams or startups that just need a solid ticketing system without the hefty price tag.
+It’s an accessible entry point for small teams or startups that just need a solid ticketing system.
 It's easy to set up and handles the basics beautifully.
 As your needs grow, you can add more functionality through its marketplace of paid modules.
 The core product gives you unlimited mailboxes and users, collision detection to see if another agent is looking at a ticket, internal notes, and simple automation.

 Pricing